 - Classrooms cannot be reserved for multiple days in a week for the entire semester.

-Scheduling Priorities Policy
+16. Scheduling Priorities

 - Events scheduled will have the following priorities:

-- Academic-related College events scheduled by appropriate faculty
+- Academic-related College events scheduled by appropriate faculty.

 - Contractual events such as Activities Commission Limelight & Accents and Activities Commission Concert(s) – that requires use of Merritt Facility.